tprochnow/theme-academic-cv/content/project/summerpa/index.md

 <br /><br />
 **What does the study involve?** <br /><br />
-The SPACES Study will follow a group of 7th, 8th, and 9th-grade students from BISD over a two-week period during the summer.
+The SPACES Study will follow a group of 7th, 8th, and 9th-grade students from BISD and CSISD over a one-week period during the summer.
 Participants will be asked to:

 - Complete an initial survey about their social networks and perceptions of their neighborhood environment
 - Wear an accelerometer (a small device that measures physical activity) for 7 days